 11.1 The Organization shall be an Equal Opportunity Employer and shall assure that this organization and its subcontractors shall conform to applicable laws, regulations and Executive Orders applying to employment opportunities as found in the provisions of the Civil Rights Act of 1964 (amended), Americans with Disabilities Act of 1990, and all other related laws and regulations.

-These By-Laws have been adopted by the Board on this 17th day of June, 2019, attested by the Officer signature below.
+These Bylaws have been adopted by the Board on this 16th day of June, 2021, attested by the Officer signatures below.
+The Attestation For Review of Bylaws form will be sent to each board member for signature.